-Suboxone is a medication that is used to help treat individuals in Nevada who are struggling with addiction to heroin, fentanyl, or any other opioid drug.
-Suboxone is a combination of buprenorphine - a partial opioid agonist that reduces withdrawal symptoms and cravings without producing the same high - and naloxone - an opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
-This medication assisted treatment (MAT) option is uniquely available through a doctor licensed to prescribe Subxone in Nevada who are specially qualified to prescribe Suboxone to those seeking opioid addiction treatment.
-To minimize the likelihood of abuse, Suboxone doctors may demand that patients come and take their dose at their office at the beginning.
+Suboxone is a pharmaceutical substance that is used to help treat those in Nevada who are addicted to opiates, whether pharmaceutical, illicitly-made, natural, or synthetic opiates.
+Suboxone is a combination of buprenorphine and naloxone: a partial opioid agonist that alleviates withdrawal symptoms and desires to use without producing the same euphoria, and a opioid agonist that causes withdrawal symptoms if Suboxone is injected directly into the bloodstream.
+This medically assisted treatment (MAT) option is solely available through a doctor licensed to prescribe Subxone in Nevada who have completed addiction requirements to prescribe Suboxone to those seeking opioid addiction treatment.
+To minimize the likelihood of abuse, Suboxone doctors may demand that patients visit their office to take their doses for the first weeks or months.

 Alternatives to Suboxone Treatment in Nevada

 The medication Suboxone is a combination of two drugs.
 Those drugs are buprenorphine and naloxone, and the combination of the two has been approved by the FDA to combat opioid addiction.
 However, in recent years Suboxone has received significant criticism because of the rates of addiction to Subxone.
 We have also seen a rise of patients in medication assisted treatment programs Nevada having accidental overdoses.
 As a result, this has triggered others to seek alternative options.
 Other options patients have invested in include methadone, abstinence, Subutex, or vivitrol.
 There are many options available and each patient should look into each option available with their doctor before .